-The bakery offered me a sample taste and in that moment, in that first scrumptious bite, I questioned how I'd walked the earth for 30 years and hadn't ever known of this goodness.
+The bakery offered me a sample taste and it was in that moment, in that first scrumptious bite, I questioned how I'd walked the earth for 30 years and hadn't ever known of this goodness.

-I walked out with a dozen.
+I walked out of the bakery with a dozen.

 After devouring the cookies, I went back to the bakery where I was able to talk (translation: strong arm) the young girl working behind the counter into giving me the recipe.
 Unfortunately, the bakery closed its doors a few years ago, but their cookie recipe lives on in my house and I'm hoping it will in yours, too.